Donald M. Rattner, Architect

 Writing Teaching Speaking

-Educator and author as well as practitioner, Rattner’s publications include The Creativity Catalog, Parallel of the Classical Orders of Architecture, entries in professional reference books, and numerous contributions to print and online channels.
-Recent writings appear on Medium.
+Educator and author as well as practitioner, Rattner’s publications include My Creative Space: How to Design Your Home to Stimulate Ideas and Spark Innovation (Skyhorse, October 2019), The Creativity Catalog, Parallel of the Classical Orders of Architecture, entries in professional reference books, and numerous contributions to print and online channels, including his blog.

 Rattner has taught at the University of Illinois, New York Academy of Art, New York University Division of Real Estate Studies, and Parsons School of Design SCE.
 Workshop and lecture venues include NeoCon, Creative Problem Solving Institute, Creative Mornings, Association for Learning Environments, various AIA state chapter meetings, Florida Creativity Alliance, and many others.
 Click here for a calendar of events.